Welcome to Sunset Creek Farm

 Once Upon a Time...

 We lived in busy San Diego.
 Our 4 small boys wanted a dog SO desperately!
 But my hubby had been a naval officer for several years & we moved all over the country- so it hadn’t been really feasible.
 Now, only months out of law school & only able to rent a home in the high-priced San Diego...they still had to wait.
 Fast forward 2 moves, 2 states, 1 wonderful Vizsla, and 15+ years later… my husband found his dream job that allowed us to move to the country and live in a small town.
-And, the only house for sale in the town of 3000 with enough bedrooms for our then 7 children, was on 34 acres.
+But, the only house for sale in the town of 3000 with enough bedrooms for our then 7 children, was on 34 acres.
 Now we could not only have dogs and cats, but all kinds of wonderful creatures, and soon we bought our first 2 goats, a Nigerian Dwarf pair.
 Within a few months, we added 3 Nubian dairy goats and 3 sweet barn cats.
 But the coyotes howling at night made us worry.

 We'd see them on the driveway, in the yard, and our neighbors had them on the porch!